ricktaylor/btpu/draft-taylor-dtn-btpu.md

 1. It is unreliable.
 Although there may be a link-layer protocol mechanism for a receiver to be notified that a frame has been lost in transmission, due to the unidirectional nature of the link-layer there is no in-band return path suitable for higher-layer acknowledgement of transfer success.
 Any acknowledgement system designed to provide reliability MUST use a logically separate path from receiver back to sender.

 1. It does not provide congestion control or signalling.
-The underlying link-layer is expected to provide an uncontested channel between sender and receiver, and hence such mechanisms are considered to be out of scope.
+The underlying link-layer is expected to provide an uncontested channel between sender and receivers, and hence such mechanisms are considered to be out of scope.
 The protocol MUST NOT be deployed in environments where congestion may occur, such as the public Internet, when the underlying link-layer does not provide suitable congestion control.

 1. It requires an out-of-band mechanism for configuration.
 This can either be via pre-placed static configuration, a parallel dynamic control-plane protocol, or some other mechanism beyond the scope of this specification.

 # IANA Considerations

-IANA is requested to create a new registry entitled "BTPU Message Types".
+IANA is requested to create a new registry entitled "BTPU Message Types", in the existing "Bundle Protocol" registry group.
 The registration policy for this registry, using terms defined in {{!RFC8126}}, is:

 | Values | Registration Policy |
 |:-----: |:------ |